What is Tide business banking?

 How does Tide business banking work?

 Traditionally, when you wanted to open a business account you would have to book an appointment and then come with ID and outline your business and then wait for approval, which could sometimes take weeks.
 Tide is aiming to do things differently.
 The whole process can be managed online.
 There is no queuing or appointment required.
 All you have to do is download the app, explain what the business does and who the shareholders are, scan your ID and take a selfie to verify who you are.
-Tide says accounts can be opened within five minutes.
+Tide says most accounts can be opened within ten minutes.
 You will get a full UK sort code and account number and business Mastercard.
-Don’t let the lack of bank branches put you off as you can still make deposits at the Post office or Paypoint, withdraw from any cashpoint and you can speak to someone by emailing firstname.lastname@example.org through the app or website to request a callback.
+Don’t let the lack of bank branches put you off as you can still make deposits at the Post office or Paypoint, withdraw from any cashpoint and you can speak to someone by emailing email@example.com through the app or website to request a callback.

 Tide business account features